JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/docs.md

  If you are using a Premium plan from FinancialModelingPrep, this will be set to True.
 Defaults to None and can thus be overridden.
  - <u>reverse_dates (bool):</u> A boolean indicating whether to reverse the dates in the financial statements.
+ - <u>intraday_period (str):</u> A string containing the intraday period.
+This can be 1min, 5min, 15min, 30min or 1hour.
+ This is used to collect intraday data.
+Note that this is only relevant if you have are looking to utilize intraday data through the Toolkit and wish to access Risk, Performance and Technicals for very short timeframes.
+Defaults to None which means it will not use intraday data.
  - <u>rounding (int):</u> An integer indicating the number of decimals to round the results to.
  - <u>remove_invalid_tickers (bool):</u> A boolean indicating whether to remove invalid tickers.
 Defaults to False.
  - <u>sleep_timer (bool):</u> Whether to set a sleep timer when the rate limit is reached.
 Note that this only works